On a connection between total positivity and Bernoulli stopping problems: Optimality of the myopic strategy

 \subsection{Existence}

-To establish the existence of an optimal stopping rule $\tau$ based on the principle of optimality, we need to verify that $\mE{Y_{\tau}}$ exists.
-This requirement can be achieved by ensuring that $\sup_k {Y_k}$ has a finite expectation.
-According to the general facts of optimal stopping theory, an optimal stopping rule exists under the following two conditions (see Chapter 3 in \cite{FergusonBook} or p.22 in \cite{Peskir}):
+To establish the existence of an optimal stopping rule $\tau$ via the principle of optimality, we must verify that $\mE{Y_{\tau}}$ exists.
+This can be achieved by ensuring that $\sup_k {Y_k}$ has a finite expectation.
+According to the general facts of optimal stopping theory, an optimal rule exists under the following two conditions (see Chapter 3 in \cite{FergusonBook} or p.2 in \cite{Peskir}):